 Living with your collections all the time is one way to truly create a backdrop for memories.

-Countertop Material
+Choosing Countertop Material

 So I didn’t hesitate to choose a Viatera quartz for the new kitchen (Muse).
+White marble and quartz has a French feel since it is one of those timeless choices reminiscent of a French bakery.

-Appliances in the Kitchen
+Appliances in a French Kitchen

 In our current kitchen, I commissioned my husband to make a custom plaster range hood for a more Old World and traditional look.